TaqiHamoda/TaqiHamoda.github.io/_news/announcement_6.md

 related_posts: false
 ---

-The [Open Continuum Robotics -- One Actuation Module to Create them All](https://arxiv.org/abs/2304.11850) has been published on arXiv.
+The [Open Continuum Robotics -- One Actuation Module to Create them All](https://arxiv.org/abs/2304.11850) paper has been published on arXiv.